alexey-pelykh/puppeteer-capture/README.md

 ### `--headless=new` is not supported

 Sadly, [it is so](https://issues.chromium.org/issues/361863270#comment2).
-Starting with Puppeteer v22, `--headless=new`
-is used by default so the plugin overrides with `--headless=old`.
+For Puppeteer v23+, the plugin enforces use of the `chrome-headless-shell` binary.

 ### Bad Chrome versions